 When you grow sedum plants in containers, fertilize using a weak solution designed for cactus or succulents.

 As long the plants are divided annually and provided with fresh soil fertilizing is not necessary.
-Too much fertilizer is far worse on Sedum plants than no fertilizer at all.
+Too much fertilizer is far worse on Sedums than no fertilizer at all.

 Sedum plants are commonly called Stonecrop because they don’t need rich soil to survive.
 Some sedums can grow between stones or in gravel.